 READ MORE: 8 Tips To Rock a Cheese Wedding Tower

 4. How many serving staff do I need?

 The number of waiters you need at your reception depends on the type of meal you are having.
 For a formal sit-down meal, you’ll need one member of staff per 10-12 guests.
 If you’re having a more informal buffet reception, allow one waiter per 25 guests.

 5. How many types of cocktail should we have?

 Keeping your guests watered with a creative cocktail menu can work out more purse-friendly than wine – and not to mention a whole lot more fun.
-Two types of alcoholic cocktails and one none-alcoholic one to cater to all needs.
+We recommend two types of alcoholic cocktails and one none-alcoholic one to cater to all needs.
 Try a drinks station or pop-up if you want more of a menu – they’re a great idea for guests who want something interactive.

 6. How many different glasses do we need?